-Weighted courses transferred from accredited high schools will be awarded weighted credit only if Gilbert Christian Schools also weights that course.
+Weighted courses transferred from accredited high schools will be awarded weighted credit only if (a) Gilbert Christian Schools also weights that class, or (b) the class was an AP class.
 Weighted grades are only granted when the student completes the entire course; otherwise, no weighted grade point value is applied.
-Students transferring to GCS having taken an AP course must have taken the AP exam in order to earn weighted credit.